-The TFG makes a series of recommendations grouped under the headings of 'National Issues', 'Issues for the Coventry and Warwickshire System' and 'Areas within the remit of individual agencies'.
+The TFG and Adult Social Care and Health OSC make a series of recommendations grouped under the headings of 'National Issues', 'Issues for the Coventry and Warwickshire System' and 'Areas within the remit of individual agencies'.
 The rationale for each of the recommendations is summarised below.
 Subsequent sections of the report and appendices provide the detail which supports these recommendations.